dipeshm01/NederlandseTaal/003-verb.md

 - noemen - state
     > U gaat een datum en een tijd noemen
     > You are going to state a date and time
+    > In Den Haag zit de Nederlandse regering.
+Daarom noemen we Den Haag ook wel de politieke hoofdstad van Nederland.
+    >
+    > > The Dutch government is located in The Hague.
+That is why we also call The Hague the political capital of the Netherlands.
+    >
 - kies uit - choose

 - vertellen, noemen, vermelden.